coopie/mesite/posts/aboutme.md

 I'm Sam Coope, a, machine learning researcher from Birmingham, England.

 As many do, I moved to somewhere else to study.
 For me that place was West London, to study computing at Imperial College London.
-I now live in in London working as a machine learning engineer for [Poly AI](http://www.poly-ai.com/), formerly at [DigitalGenius](https://www.digitalgenius.com/).
+I now live in in London working as a machine learning engineer for [polyAI](http://www.poly-ai.com/), formerly at [DigitalGenius](https://www.digitalgenius.com/).

 ## What I Like